Intensive Outpatient Program (IOP)

 Intensive Outpatient Therapy Admissions Process

-Additionally, you may be invited to participate in some individual or group counseling sessions as you get acclimated on day one.
+Additionally, you may be invited to participate in individual or group counseling sessions as you get acclimated on day one.

 A Typical Day in an Intensive Outpatient Program